Fish-MIP/FishMIP2.0_OSP/README.md

 worldwide.
 It contributes to ISIMIP3b, which focuses on assessing the climate change impacts, and involves running:

-● Scenario-a: The five OSP scenarios (2015-2100) with fishing and SSP climate change, starting from the Historical-a simulation.
+<u>Scenario-a</u>: The five OSP scenarios (2015-2100) with fishing and
+SSP climate change, starting from the Historical-a simulation.
 This simulation is designed to simulate the impacts of climate change on fishery and food consumption in the different socio-economic OSP contexts.

-● Scenario-b: The five OSP scenarios (2015-2100) without fishing but with SSP climate change, starting from the Historical-b simulation.
+<u>Scenario-b</u>: The five OSP scenarios (2015-2100) without fishing
+but with SSP climate change, starting from the Historical-b simulation.
 This simulation is designed to simulate the impacts of different levels of future climate change on marine ecosystems.

-● Scenario-c: The five OSP scenarios (2015-2100) with fishing but no climate change (pi-control climate), starting from the Historical-c simulation.
+<u>Scenario-c</u>: The five OSP scenarios (2015-2100) with fishing but
+no climate change (pi-control climate), starting from the Historical-c simulation.
 This simulation is designed to highlight the effects of the various socio-economic OSP contexts on fisheries.